IoT Lock: Raspberry Pi 5 with Flutter App Tutorial

 Flutter App Setup:

-1. Install Flutter SDK:
+1. Install the Flutter SDK.

-2. Create a New Project:
+2. Create a new project:

 flutter: